rzuckerm/cookiecutter-docker-image/README.md

 # cookiecutter-docker-image

-Cookiecutter template for making docker image repos.
+Cookiecutter template for making programming language docker image repos.
 Run this in the directory where you want to create a docker image repository:

 ```
 cookiecutter https://github.com/rzuckerm/cookiecutter-docker-image